inbo/oscibio/content/posts/tracking-eric.md

 [^1]: You can read more on it on the [LifeWatch Belgium website](http://www.lifewatch.be/birds).
 [^2]: A [more in-depth tutorial](http://developers.cartodb.com/tutorials/gps_track.html) is available on the CartoDB website.
 The main difference is that I stored the result as a view rather than a table, which is why I used `the_geom_webmercator` and not `the_geom`.
 [^3]: CartoDB requires an `cartodb_id` to allow click interaction.
 I am cheating here by generating a new one based on `row_number()`.
-[^4]: Obviously, for a real analysis, I would have to use a reference grid that extends beyond the borders of Belgium.
+[^4]: Obviously, for a real analysis, I would have to use a reference grid that extends beyond the borders of Flanders.